What is Photorefractive Keratectomy?

 The steps of the PRK vision surgery are as follows:

-1. Pre-Operative Preparation - Before performing PRK surgery, each patient is carefully examined by an ophthalmologist or refractive surgeon to ensure that they are a suitable candidate for his treatment.
+Before performing PRK eye surgery, each patient is carefully examined by an ophthalmologist or refractive surgeon to ensure that they are a suitable candidate for his treatment.
 Such examination includes:

 2. Then, the surgeon gives you anesthesia with eye drops on the day of surgery to make the procedure completely painless.
 Some doctors may also use a mild sedative to relax the patient.

-3. Epithelial Removal- The epithelium has to be removed; this is the outer layer of the cornea exposing the underlying corneal tissue.
-There are two common ways of removing the epithelium in PRK: alcohol solution and mechanical brush.
+3. Epithelial Removal- the corneal outer layer exposes the underlying corneal tissue.
+There are two common ways of removing the epithelium in PRK lasik: alcohol solution and mechanical brush.

-4. Laser Reshaping- After the epithelium is removed, an excimer laser is used to reconfigure the curvature of the cornea based on the patient's precise measurements for refractive error.
+4. Laser Reshaping- After the epithelium removal, an excimer laser is used to reconfigure the corneal curvature based on the patient's precise measurements for refractive error.
 The high precision of the excimer laser ensures minimal damage to surrounding tissue.

 6. Post-Operative Care - Patients are instructed on postoperative care instructions after PRK eye operation; these include:

-• No flap is created within the cornea during PRK, so the problems associated with creating a flap are avoided.
+• No flap is created within the cornea during PRK eye surgery, so the problems associated with creating a flap are avoided.

-• This procedure is highly recommended in those patients who have thin corneas or have an improper shape to the cornea for LASIK to be done.
+• This procedure is highly recommended to patients who have thin corneas or have an improper shape to the cornea for LASIK to be done.

-• This helps preserve the strength of the cornea by preventing the creation of flaps and works best for those people who are at risk of having a potential eye trauma.
+• This helps preserve the strength of the cornea by preventing the creation of flaps and works best for people at risk of having potential eye trauma.

-• Stable results in the long run: Results related to the correction of vision are predictable and stable over long periods.
+• Stable results in the long run: Results related to vision correction are predictable and stable over long periods.

-• It is suitable for most patients with various types and degrees of refractive errors.
+• It is for patients with various types and degrees of refractive errors.

-• This is safer for patients who have certain medical conditions or risky occupations where flap-related complications may become an issue.
+• This is safer for certain medical conditions or risky occupations where flap-related complications may become an issue.

-• No Risk of Flap-Related Trauma: Because no flap is made, eliminates risks of flap displacement or dislodging.
+• No Risk of Flap-Related Trauma: Because no flap is made, it eliminates the risks of flap displacement or dislodging.

-PRK is mainly indicated for the treatment of refractive mistakes of the eye, actually not diseases but conditions that alter the way light focuses on the retina.
+PRK surgery is mainly indicated for refractive error treatment, not diseases but conditions that alter the light focus on the retina.

-The following are specific refractive errors that PRK can treat effectively:
+The following are specific refractive errors that PRK eye surgery can treat effectively:

-• Myopia (Nearsightedness): PRK works by flattening the cornea to correct myopia so that light focuses correctly on the retina rather than in front of it.
+• Myopia (Nearsightedness): PRK laser eye surgery works by flattening the cornea to correct myopia so that light focuses correctly on the retina rather than in front of it.

-• Hyperopia (Farsightedness): PRK steepens the cornea, which shifts the focus of light onto the retina.
+• Hyperopia (Farsightedness): PRK eye operation steepens the cornea, which shifts the focus of light onto the retina.

 • Astigmatism: PRK reshapes irregularly curved corneas into a spherical configuration to sharpen the focusing of light onto the retina.

-Other than these refractive errors, PRK does not indicate or treat eye diseases like cataracts, glaucoma, or retinal disorders.
-For this reason, any person who would like to do PRK should have a comprehensive eye examination by an ophthalmologist or refractive surgeon to assess, depending on the extent of the refractive error and general eye health, whether they qualify for this procedure.
+Other than refractive errors, PRK Lasik does not indicate or treat eye diseases like cataracts, glaucoma, or retinal disorders. that’s why any person who would like to do PRK should have a comprehensive eye examination by an ophthalmologist or refractive surgeon to assess, depending on the extent of the refractive error and general eye health, whether they qualify for this procedure.

 Speciality